Winter fun is just a step away!

 We are not exaggerating when we say that in the Whiteface Region, we truly love winter.
 There really is no better place to experience the tranquility of falling snow, affordable lodging, and all sorts of adventure right outside the door!
 Whether you are a hardcore shredder and want to spend the day on the slopes or just want to curl up next to a warm fire with a good book and mug of hot chocolate, there is a place for you in the Whiteface Region this winter.

-Skiers and riders of all abilities will have no problem spending time on the mountain, from first chair to last.
+Skiers and riders of all abilities will have no problem spending time at Whiteface Mountain, from first chair to last.
 With almost 300 acres of skiable and rideable terrain, it may seem overwhelming for a first-time visitor.
 Don’t worry, there are plenty of local mountain veterans who are willing to give up some of the mountain’s secrets.
-Our tip: get out there early for first tracks and hit that pow!
+Our pro tip: get out there early for first tracks and hit that pow!
 Even though Whiteface has the highest vertical drop east of the Rockies, there are plenty of beginner and intermediate trails that will leave you feeling like a gold medal athlete.

 As irony would have it, conditions are almost always better mid-week.
 Or does it just seem that way?
 Either way, why not escape the weekend crowds and head to the mountain on a Wednesday?
 Oh, right, Wednesdays are a work day.
 No sweat, we propose you take a mental health day and call in “sick.”
 After all, fresh air and groomers are good for the soul.